Desertive/firefly/README.md

 Build executable JAR `./gradlew build`

 # Socket.io events
-After you have initalized connection to socket.io server, you can call it with events below.
+After you have initialized connection to the socket.io server, you can call it with the events below.

 ## HEALTH_CHECK
 Health check event is purely for testing and debugging purposes.